nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* language learners, e.g. Duolingo preparers
+* language learners, focus on beginner language learners
-* have a need to manage a significant number of vocabularies
+* need to manage a significant number of vocabularies
+* need to learn and remember words by flash cards
-* need to review learned vocab by scheduled plans
+* need to review learned vocabularies by scheduled plans
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions